-Figure 1-2 - Transparent IP Traffic Through the Data-Over-Cable System
+Figure 1-2 - Transparent IP Traffic through the Data-Over-Cable System

-1.2.4 Statement of Compatibility
+1.2.4 Statement of Compatibility3

 This specification defines the DOCSIS 3.1 interface.
 Prior generations of DOCSIS were commonly referred to as the DOCSIS 1.0, 1.1, 2.0, and 3.0 interfaces.
-DOCSIS 3.1 is backward-compatible with equipment built to the previous specifications with the exception of DOCSIS 1.0 CMs.
-DOCSIS 3.1-compliant CMs interoperate seamlessly with DOCSIS 3.0, 2.0, 1.1, and 1.0 CMTSs.
-DOCSIS 3.1-compliant CMTSs seamlessly support DOCSIS 3.0, DOCSIS 2.0, and DOCSIS 1.1 CMs.
+DOCSIS 3.1 is backward-compatible with some equipment built to the previous specifications.
+DOCSIS 3.1-compliant CMs interoperate seamlessly with DOCSIS 3.1 and DOCSIS 3.0 CMTSs.
+DOCSIS 3.1-compliant CMTSs seamlessly support DOCSIS 3.1, DOCSIS 3.0, DOCSIS 2.0, and DOCSIS 1.1 CMs.